Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

-No agenda, just examples until my web-site review completed; I have chopped them about a bit here to refer to some of the techniques with more examples in the Modules I have sent you.
-You can have a look at the other 'pages' here using the same password.
-You should look at portraits - I've used mostly people you know!
+Valeria, no agenda, just examples until my web-site review completed; I have chopped them about a bit here to refer to some of the techniques that are outlined with more examples in the Modules I have sent you.
+You can have a look at my other 'pages' here using the same password: you should look at 'portraits' - I've used mostly people you know!
 For any risque subjects I have already contacted your mum to ensure they're OK to send!
-There are more examples and tricks and techniques in the notes

 No prizes for this one.
 Paris, 24th July 2011

 Every problem here!
-Mixed lighting sources, perspective, large depth of field from the close metro sign to beyond the moulin au vent voiles, bright neon light, dark street, and don't forget this was hand held, so slow shutter speed!
+Mixed lighting sources of twilight, bright neon light, dark street; and thus exposure problem, then perspective and a large depth of field required from the close metro sign to beyond the moulin au vent voiles; and don't forget this was hand held, so slow shutter speed!
+All discussed in the relevant sections of the notes.

 Nikon D850, 60mm

-See 'Use of Filters' for the 'David Bailey-Twiggy' look of whiter face, no zits, and shadowy eyes with dark lips - very popular even now after 60yrs!
-Though this pic is only a year old!
-(Yes, all right, this WASN'T a true example because I didn't use a red filter - if I had, in black and white the lips would appear lighter, requiring darkening how?)
+See 'Use of Filters' for the 'David Bailey-Twiggy' look of whiter face, no zits, and shadowy eyes with dark lips - very popular even now after 60yrs, although this pic is only a year old!
+(Yes, all right, this WASN'T a true example because I didn't use a red filter - if I had, in black and white the red lips would appear even lighter than they do here, requiring darkening (for why, and how - see 'Use of Contrast Filters')

 Ilia, Knighton, 2022

-Nikon D850, Zeiss Biotar (1952/5 Red T pre-set) 58mm (less than 80-100 I know but it depends upon how close you are and whether there are feet or hands (or cigarettes) closer and thus out of focus and perspective.
+Nikon D850, Zeiss Biotar (1952/5 Red T pre-set) 58mm (less than preferred 80-100, I know, but it depends upon how close you are and whether there are feet or hands (or cigarettes) closer and thus both out of focus and perspective.
+(Why? - see the module handout re lenses, particularly tele or short-tele lenses re what they really do)

 Nikon D850, 60mm macro

-Colours you can check out from your art teacher, but gold and mauve always look good.
-Sometimes sunglasses will flare, though here it's not too bad.
-A polarizer filter might remove this, or a dulling spray, but the filter will require mor light, and ?
-And a slower shutter or wider aperture that you may not want.
+Colours you can check out with your art teacher, but gold and mauve always look good.
+Sometimes sunglasses will flare, though here it's not too bad; a polarizer filter might remove this (for 'why?' see Filters) or a dulling spray on the shades, but the filter will require more light, and ?
+And require a slower shutter (which with flash may not be suitable (see notes on the 'petticoat' shot) and/or a wider aperture that would reduce the depth of field - a reduction that you may not want.

 Nikon D850, Pentax 200mm

-'The Ghost Train', All Souls' Southport Dramatic, Lord Ronnie Fearn production.
+'The Ghost Train', All Souls' Dramatic Soc., Southport: Lord Ronnie Fearn production.
 1968

-Praktica lV, Meyer 135mm, flash'bulbs', digitized from Agfachrome negative
+Praktica lV, Meyer 135mm, flash'bulbs', digitized from a 60yr old Agfachrome negative

-There are ways to shoot flash indoors or out without shadows or shiny highlights - even in 1968!
+There are ways to shoot flash, indoors or out, without shadows, shiny highlights or bright flashing eyes - even in 1968!

-I used the wind machine, I remember she got goose-bumps!
+I used the wind machine, I remember Chloe got goose-bumps!

 Rembrandt lighting here, very nearly.
-With blond hair, white silk scarf, black jacket - it's necessary to get the contrast right!
+With blond hair, white silk scarf, black jacket - it's necessary to get the contrast right to have detail in the whites and at least something in the dark blacks!

 and ask an old English lady what 'goose-bumps' means!
 (I think you say 'avoir la chair de poule')